 You have the option of adding posts for - Update, Event, Offer, Product

 Post with consistency and keep posts up to date.

 For the Title and Photos, use keywords and set an end date in the future, otherwise posts expire in 7 days

 CREATE A FILM

-Create a 360 degree film of your business to put on your Google My Business account.
-This is not essential but it will certainly help in how to improve local SEO results for your website, as video has been found to be a huge converter.
+Create a 360 degree film of your business to put on your Google Business Profile.
+This is not essential but it will certainly help in improving local search results ranking for your website, as video has been found to be a huge converter.
 And a video can be especially good for those who receive customers on their premises, like restaurants, and shops.
-You can hire someone to make a film for you, or hire a camera from Google and do it yourself, or use your Android or ios mobile with an app.
+You can hire someone to make a film for you, or hire a camera from Google and do it yourself, or use your Android or iOS mobile with an app.

 Post consistently.
 Post every day, even several times a day.
 Google wants you to be active on their platform and wants to see recent photos, films, reviews, and so on.
 Google actively promote new posts and you'll usually see a spike in traffic in your analytics soon after you've uploaded a new post.